vkarpov15/thecodebarbarian.com/lib/posts/20180209_mongodb_change_streams.md

 Your First Change Stream
 ------------------------

 Change streams [require a MongoDB replica set](https://docs.mongodb.com/manual/changeStreams/).
 You'll get an error if you try to open one against a standalone MongoDB instance.
-For this article, I'll use the [mongodb-topology-manager Node.js package](https://www.npmjs.com/package/mongodb-topology-manager) to start up a MongoDB replica set so you don't have to do it yourself.
+For this article, I'll use the [mongodb-topology-manager Node.js package](https://www.npmjs.com/package/mongodb-topology-manager) to start up a MongoDB replica set so you don't have to set one up on your own.
+The mongodb-topology-manager package is great for testing and example scripts, but do **not** use it for your production application.
+If you want a production-ready MongoDB replica set and don't want to manage it yourself, I recommend using [MongoDB Atlas](http://mbsy.co/mongodb/28365503).

 Once you set up a replica set, you will be able to create a change stream using the the `watch()` method on [MongoDB driver collections](http://mongodb.github.io/node-mongodb-native/3.0/api/Collection.html#watch) or [Mongoose models](http://mongoosejs.com/docs/api.html#watch_watch).

 Below is a standalone script `changestream.js` that starts up a MongoDB replica set, creates a change stream, and inserts a document to trigger the change stream.
 The only requirements to run this script are a `mongod` in your PATH, Node.js, and running `npm install mongodb mongodb-topology manager`.